 Get to Know Tracey Brent-Chessum, Assistant Professor of Theatre at Point Park Wednesday, November 9, 2016

-Hailing from Los Angeles, Calif., Tracey Brent-Chessum, Ph.D, was recently hired as an assistant professor of theatre in the Conservatory of Performing Arts at Point Park University.
+Hailing from Los Angeles, Calif., Tracey Brent-Chessum, Ph.D, was recently hired as an assistant professor of music theatre techniques in the Conservatory of Performing Arts at Point Park University.
 She has taught music and theatre on all levels of education, winning awards for curriculum design and performance.
 She is equally active in the professional theatre realm, having worked as a director, producer, music director and conductor, and sound designer at theaters across the country.

 How do you incorporate your professional experience into your classes?